-Releasing on July 9, 2021, the first Asian-led superhero movie will feature Simu Liu as Shang-Chi, the Master of Kung-Fu.
-Tony Leung will play Wenwu, Awkwafina is Shang-Chi's friend Katy and Michelle Yeoh joins the MCU as Jiang Nan
+Releasing on September 3, 2021 in cinemas only, Shang Chi is the first Asian-led superhero movie and will feature Simu Liu as the title hero, the Master of Kung-Fu.
+Tony Leung will play Wenwu, Awkwafina is Shang-Chi's friend Katy, and Michelle Yeoh joins the MCU as Jiang Nan.

-Eternals will now be the third Phase 4 movie and is releasing on November 5, 2021.
+Eternals will now be the third Phase 4 movie (having been pushed back behind Shang-Chi) and is releasing on November 5, 2021.
 It's also had a name change: Eternals instead of The Eternals.
 Go figure.

-The Eternals cast includes Richard Madden as Ikaris, Angelina Jolie as Thena, Kumail Nanjiani will be playing Kingo, Salma Hayek (Ajak, the "leader of the Eternals," according to Feige), Brian Tyree Henry (Phastos, a "genius," says the actor), Don Lee as the hulking Gilgamesh, while Lia McHugh and The Walking Dead's Lauren Ridloff rounds out the current confirmed cast, playing Sprite and Makkari respectively.
+The Eternals cast includes Richard Madden as Ikaris, Angelina Jolie as Thena, Kumail Nanjiani as Kingo, Salma Hayek (Ajak, the "leader of the Eternals," according to Feige), Brian Tyree Henry (Phastos, a "genius," says the actor), Don Lee as the hulking Gilgamesh, with Lia McHugh and The Walking Dead's Lauren Ridloff rounding out the current confirmed cast, playing Sprite and Makkari respectively.
 Game of Thrones actor Kit Harington will also appear as the Black Knight.

 Get a look ahead at all things Marvel in 2020, including Marvel Studios' #BlackWidow, the "Marvel's Avengers" game, Avengers Campus, and so much more! 💥What are you most excited for?
 Tell us in the replies! #EarthsMightiestShow pic.twitter.com/Uc6ZT8BdPOJanuary 4, 2020

 Rejoice!
-The as-yet-untitled Spider-Man 3 (can we make a suggestion?
-Spider-Man: Back Home) has been confirmed for December 17, 2021 after a delay and will be part of Marvel Phase 4.
+Spider-Man 3, AKA Spider-Man: No Way Home, has been confirmed for December 17, 2021 after a delay, and will be part of Marvel Phase 4.
 Phew.